smaremanda/add-in-docs/powerpoint/office-mix/get-started-with-labsjs-for-office-mix.md

 # Get started with LabsJS for Office Mix
-Learn how to set up an Office Add-ins development environment to support the development of Microsoft Office Mix Labs using the Labs.js API.

  _**Applies to:** apps for Office | Office Add-ins | Office Mix | PowerPoint_